Create key influencers visualizations

 In the previous example, all of the explanatory factors have either a one-to-one or a many-to-one relationship with the metric.
-In this case, each score has exactly one theme associated with it.
-This theme was the main theme of the customer review.
-Similarly, customers come from one country, have one membership type, and perform one role in their organization.
+In this case, each customer assigned a single theme to their rating.
+Similarly, customers come from one country, have one membership type, and hold one role in their organization.
 The explanatory factors are already attributes of a customer, and no transformations are needed.
 The visual can make immediate use of them.

 Later in the tutorial, you look at more complex examples that have one-to-many relationships.
 In those cases, the columns have to first be aggregated down to the customer level before you can run the analysis.